University of Wollongong: Further development

 In 1993, the University of Wollongong Dubai Campus in Dubai, the United Arab Emirates was established.

 In 2000, the Shoalhaven campus was opened at Nowra on the South Coast.
 The Bega campus was also opened.
 In 2001, the Southern Highlands campus opened at Moss Vale.

 In 2008, the university opened the first building at Wollongong Innovation Campus (abbreviated as iC) on a 20-hectare site at Brandon Park in Wollongong.
 In August, the Faculty of Science Dean, Rob Whelan, took up a new role as president of the University of Wollongong in Dubai.

 In October 2009 Chancellor Mike Codd retired as chancellor after three four-year terms.
 He was succeeded by Jillian Broadbent.

 In July 2010, the New South Wales Health Minister, Carmel Tebbutt, opened the $30 million Illawarra Health and Medical Research Institute.
 In August, a $20 million building housing the Sydney Business School and the UOW/TAFE Digital Media Centre opened at the Innovation Campus.
 The centre was named the Mike Codd Building in honour of a former chancellor.
 In 2014, work began on the $20 million iAccelerate building at the Innovation Campus (iC), which offers space for up to 200 budding entrepreneurs to develop their ideas.

 In 2017, the University of Wollongong South Western Sydney campus opened on Moore Street in Liverpool.

 In October 2020 Christine McLoughlin succeeded Jillian Broadbent as chancellor.
 Michael Still took over the role in 2024.

+In June 2026, Still stood aside from his position as chancellor following the decision of the Independent Commission Against Corruption to investigate the University of Wollongong.
+Greg West became acting chancellor.